 One may think this is a problem specific to Chinese characters that are ideograms, but it happens even for the other languages.
 A similar question you can ask is the meaning of "corn".23 If I ask such a question to my students in my university classes or at the lectures outside, all the persons answer correctly.
 However, if I ask a question, "Does anyone know the other meaning of corn?," some people have different opinions.
 One may say that it is an ice-cream cone, and the other says it is a traffic cone.

-22Food and dietary have the same pronunciation, "Shokuryo", in Japanese.
 23Similarly, both corn and cone have the same pronunciation, "kohn" in Japanese.